 Looking for some game day appetizers to serve at your next tailgate or on your back porch?
 Well, today I’m rounding up some of my very favorite snacks to serve this football season.

-This round-up is comprised of my 5 tried and true favorites (many of which I’ve been making for years), so I can promise you that these are all guaranteed crowd-pleasers.
+This round-up is comprised of my tried and true favorites (many of which I’ve been making for years) and a few newer ones, so I can promise you that these are all guaranteed crowd-pleasers.
 All of these are easy to make ahead of time, travel great, and keep well outside for a few hours.

 Alright, grab some tortilla chips and let’s dive in…